sinch/ios-proximity-tutorial/readme.md

 ```

-Called when the users device changes state, either connects/disconnects 				from a peer or when a peer connects to the user
+Called when the user’s device changes state; either connects/disconnects 				from a peer or when a peer connects to the user

 ```objective-c
 	- (void)session:(MCSession *)session didReceiveData:(NSData *)data fromPeer:	(MCPeerID *)peerID {